chapel-lang/chapel/doc/sphinx/source/users-guide/locality/onClauses.rst

 ==========

 As mentioned previously, all Chapel programs begin execution as a single task running on locale #0.
-Tasks can be executed on remote locales using *on-clauses*.
+Tasks can execute on remote locales using *on-clauses*.
 An on-clause prefixes another statement, specifying where it should be executed.
 This can be thought of as migrating the task that encountered the on-clause to a (potentially) remote locale.
 Once the on-clause's statement completes, the original